vhladiienko/awesome-game-production/readme.md

 - [Embracing Ambiguity: How to Do Good Work When You Don't Know What to Do](https://youtu.be/4DWdnoLosZ8) - Ruth Tomandl discusses the concept of ambiguity and methods for determining whether it's a problem or not in game production.
 - 🤯 [What is Earned Value Management?
 EVM in a nutshell](https://youtu.be/qbVDfQjpRho) - EVM<a name="evm"></a> explained in 3 minutes.
 Hopefully, will whet your appetite for the EVM topic.
 - [How The Witcher Devs Turn Great Ideas Into Game Features](https://youtu.be/moW8-MXjivs?t=2092) - Timestamped video, where Lead Game Designer from CD Project Red talks about their approach to breaking down the game into features and **prioritizing** them.
 Can be used as a framework as-is in your production.
+- 🔥 [One-Page Designs](https://www.youtube.com/watch?v=GXmsxYm0Mk0) - This one is gold.
+You know how in agile you want to make sure your user stories are concise and _not_ too detailed to incentivize communication?
+This video explains how you could apply the same principle to game design documents.
+Visualizing to make sure everyone discussing the design is on the same page also reminded me of the [User Story Mapping](#story-mapping) book.
+Watch, because it might just change your GD pipeline.

 ## 🔧 Tools and templates